The one-station bike repositioning problem: Introduction

-A summary of the relevant literature for the BRP is presented in Table \ref{tab:litrev}.
+As noted above, in this paper we aim at tackling the problem of coordinating the operations of multiple vehicles visiting a single station over time.
+A summary of the literature for this class of BRPs that is relevant for our contribution is presented in Table \ref{tab:litrev}.
 For each reference, the table classifies the papers according to: the time setting of the problem (static or dynamic), the number of vehicles for the repositioning of bikes, whether stations are allowed to be visited multiple times, and whether vehicle interaction is considered or not.
-Considering the real-time evolution of the system and of the forecast of users behavior makes the bike repositioning a very difficult problem to solve.
+Considering the real-time evolution of the system and the forecast of users behavior makes the bike repositioning a very difficult problem to solve.
 It is therefore not surprising that early contributions generally considered the static setting.
 Furthermore, a considerable portion of the literature examined considers the case of a single vehicle or does not allow for multiple visits or vehicle interaction.
-To further highlight the difficulty of the task, it is also worth noting that many of the reported papers allowing stations to be visited multiple times either model the problem as a Markov Decision Process where the set of actions includes the visits to all the stations of the system, or solve the problem by considering a rolling horizon scheme where the reoptimization step considers a visit to all the stations.
-In these papers, the fact that stations might be visited multiple times is therefore not the result of a repositioning plan that explicitly considers this possibility and the consequent vehicle interactions.
+To further highlight the difficulty of the task, it is also worth noting that, in many of the papers, the fact that stations might be visited multiple times is not the result of a repositioning plan that explicitly considers this possibility and the consequent vehicle interactions.
+In these papers this is the result of either the problem being modeled as a Markov Decision Process where the set of actions includes the visit to one among all the stations of the system, or the problem being solved by considering a rolling horizon scheme where the reoptimization step considers a visit to all the stations, that is, without removing from the set of candidate stops stations that have been visited at earlier times.

-It is worth noting that, to the best of our knowledge, the only work considering the problem on a single station is \cite{raviv2013optimal}.
+We report that, to the best of our knowledge, the only work considering the problem on a single station is \cite{raviv2013optimal}.
 The authors model the user requests to rent or return a bike as stochastic processes and introduce a dissatisfaction function, establishing its convexity and devising an accurate and efficient approximation for its estimation.